Skip to content

 • 🛠️ Develop: Deploy Odoo and Postgres to a local Kubernetes cluster.

-• 🏗️ Build: Fork and build your own Helm Charts.
+• 🏗️ Build: Fork and build your own Helm charts.

 Usage